gintool/gin/README.md

 Gin requires:

-* JDK 1.8.x  *note: there is currently a known [issue](https://github.com/gintool/gin/issues/29) that prevents Gin running on JDK 9 and above*
+* JDK 17
-* Gradle (tested with version 6.8.2)
+* Gradle (tested with version 8.0.2)
 * A number of dependencies, which can be downloaded manually or via Gradle (recommended)
-* For Maven projects: make sure the Java version is set to 1.8.x
+* For Maven projects: make sure the Java version is set to the same version as Gin's.

 JDK downloads:<http://www.oracle.com/technetwork/java/javase/downloads/index.html>